clientIO/joint-plus-tutorial-react/README.md

 npm start
 ```

-Your should be able to view the demo at `http://localhost:3000`.
+You should be able to view the demo at `http://localhost:3000`.

 #### Note
 We have decided to keep the React import in our code for consistency reasons.